-We have shown that the regression matrix can be decomposed into patterns that optimize selected quantities including correlation, explained variance, explained standardized variance and covariance.
+We have shown that the regression matrix can be decomposed into patterns that optimize selected quantities including correlation, explained variance, explained standardized variance, and covariance.
 These decompositions help diagnose properties of the regression by expressing the data in bases so that the regression matrix is diagonal.
 As shown in section 3, the use of different bases does not fundamentally change the regression as long as the bases are complete and there is no truncation of the data.
-Therefore all the methods are the same as multiple regression when a complete set of patterns are used.
+Therefore, all the methods give the same prediction model as multiple regression when a complete set of patterns are used.
 However, the regression is changed when a partial set of patterns is used, effectively truncating the data used to develop the regression.
 Such a simplification of the regression may be desirable since it reduces the number of predictors, and hence the number of parameters that must be estimated from the data.
 We expect that regressions that use too many predictors will have poor skill on independent data due to overfitting and sampling error.

-Reducing the number of patterns used in the regression is somewhat different from pre-filtering which reduces the number of predictors or predictands without necessarily considering joint relations between predictor and predictand.
+Reducing the number of patterns used in the regression is somewhat different from prefiltering, which reduces the number of predictors or predictands without necessarily considering joint relations between predictor and predictand.
 Decomposition of the regression into pairs of patterns produces measures of the strength of the relation between the patterns; for instance, CCA gives the correlation between the time series of the patterns.
 Therefore, it is reasonable to retain those pairs of patterns that represent the strongest relations and discard the rest.
 Since overfitting may exaggerate the in-sample relationship, validation of the relation on independent data is useful for deciding which pairs of patterns to retain.
 Often cross-validated skill is the basis for selecting the patterns to keep in the regression.
-However, as mentioned earlier in the context of EOF pre-filtering, the cross-validated skill of the selected model will give an overly optimistic estimate of performance on independent data.
+However, as mentioned earlier in the context of EOF prefiltering, the cross-validated skill used to select the model will give an overly optimistic estimate of performance on independent data due to selection bias.

-Since the pattern pairs are found by computing the SVD of the transformed regression matrix $\mathbf{A}'$ , restricting the patterns used in the regression is the same as replacing $\mathbf{A}'$ by a truncated SVD, that is, the regression matrix $\mathbf{A}' = \mathbf{U}\mathbf{S}\mathbf{V}^T$ is replaced with $\dot{\mathbf{A}}' = \mathbf{U}\dot{\mathbf{S}}\mathbf{V}^T$ where the first rdiagonal elements of $\dot{\mathbf{S}}$ are the same as those of $\mathbf{S}$ and the rest are zero; the patterns and weights do not change.
-The resulting truncated regression matrix $\dot{\mathbf{A}} = \mathbf{P}{\mathbf{y}}\dot{\mathbf{S}}\mathbf{Q}{\mathbf{x}}^T$ retains r pairs of patterns and has the property that it is the rank-r regression which optimizes the condition that the SVD measures.
-In particular, depending on method, the rank-r regression may optimize mutual information (CCA), explained variance (RDA), the sum of squared correlations (PPA) or the sum of covariance (LSE-MCA).
+Since the pattern pairs are found by computing the SVD of the transformed regression matrix \mathbf{A}' , restricting the patterns used in the regression is the same as replacing \mathbf{A}' by a truncated SVD; that is, the regression matrix $\mathbf{A}' = \mathbf{USV}^{T}$ is replaced with $\dot{\mathbf{A}}' = \mathbf{USV}^{T}$, where the first r diagonal elements of $\dot{\mathbf{S}}$ are the same as those of \mathbf{S} and the rest are 0; the patterns and weights do not change.
+The resulting truncated regression matrix $\dot{\mathbf{A}} = \mathbf{P}{y}\dot{\mathbf{S}Q}{x}^{T}$ retains r pairs of patterns and has the property that it is the rank-r regression, which optimizes the condition that the SVD measures.
+In particular, depending on method, the rank-r regression may optimize mutual information (CCA),7 explained variance (RDA), the sum of squared correlations (PPA), or the sum of covariance (LSE-MCA).

-&lt;sup>7This a consequence of the facts that (i) mutual information of normally distributed variables is an increasing function of correlation alone and (ii) the mutual information of a sum of independent variables is the sum of their mutual information.
+7 This is a consequence of the facts that (i) mutual information of normally distributed variables is an increasing function of correlation alone and (ii) the mutual information of a sum of independent variables is the sum of their mutual information.